-Principal Levels of relative deprivation for Community of Safety Domain The most up to date and relevant data held BBNPA Of the 38 LSOAs within the NP boundary the following rankings for the Community safety Domain were identified uata nelu 10% most deprived 1 10-20% most deprived 1 20-30% most deprived 2 30-50% most deprived 5 50% least deprived 29 Why are we monitoring this sector? there is a general bac those for whom com A key component of basic need.
-Residents who feel unsafe ckdrop of fear are likely to be experier munity safety is a given. the social wellbeing of a community is y sector of our social foundation. ncing more stress than What we will report on annually Crime rates within the areas of the Brecon Beacons National Park against national averages.
+Principal Levels of relative deprivation for Community of Safety Domain The most up to date and relevant data held BBNPA Of the 38 LSOAs within the NP boundary the following rankings for the Community safety Domain were identified 10% most deprived 1 10-20% most deprived 1 20-30% most deprived 2 30-50% most deprived 5 50% least deprived 29 Why are we monitoring this sector?
+Feeling of safety is a basic need.
+Residents who feel unsafe or live in areas where there is a general backdrop of fear are likely to be experiencing more stress than those for whom community safety is a given.A key component of the social wellbeing of a community is the sense of safety, it therefore forms a key sector of our social foundation.
+What we will report on annually Crime rates within the areas of the Brecon Beacons National Park against national averages.
 Community perceptions of safety surveys (through place planning programme) WIMD data for the Community Safety Domain as and when updated.
 What picture we want to see if the plan is successful areas of Wales.
 How We would want to se area.
-With supportin safety across the Park are relatively le ever some areas experience significan ee a general trend towards 50% least o g qualitative data from individual com ed and actual community safety. t deprivation in this area.
-Ieprived across the Park Boundary level 50% least deprived a cross the Park area.
-Related Mission People Area(s( Place Related objectives Quality of life Collaborating place Related outcomes Well-planned places Innovative places Future lives
+With supportin safety across the Park are relatively le ever some areas experience significar e a general trend towards 50% least o g qualitative data from individual con ed and actual community safety. nt deprivation in this area. deprived across the Park Boundary level 50% least deprived a cross the Park area.
+Related Mission Area(s( People Place Related objectives Quality of life Collaborating place Related outcomes Well-planned places Innovative places Future lives